-In this paper, we integrated probability with a timed concurrent language.
-The probability feature was added into non-deterministic choice, parallel composition and guarded choice.
+In this paper we integrated probability with a timed concurrent language.
+The probability was added into non-deterministic choice, parallel composition and guarded choice.
 Parallel processes communicate with each other via shared variables.
-We formalized a SOS for the language which incorporates time, concurrency and probability.
-Transitions are classified into four types: probabilistic atomic action transition, time delay transition, non-deterministic selection transition and event triggered transition.
+We formalized a structural operational semantics for the language which incorporates time, concurrency and probability.
 On top of the operational model, an abstract bisimulation relation was defined and a rich set of algebraic laws have been derived for program equivalence.
 A prototype was also built for the animation of the execution of probabilistic programs.
 As an immediate future work, it would be interesting to work out a denotational model and investigate the consistency between operational and denotational models.
 We would like to explore an observation-oriented model as advocated in UTP [12], which, we believe, would make the linking theory easier to build.
-The probabilistic trace structure could be applied in achieving the UTP-based denotational model.